9 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools

 Concerning skin treatments, it is a well-established fact that hot spring baths can enhance skin health.
 Hot springs have cleansing and hydrating properties, and they can aid in the cicatrization process.

-Moreover, these waters are reputed to alleviate stress, alleviate headaches and muscular discomfort, and improve sleep quality.
+Moreover, these waters are reputed to alleviate stress, headaches, and muscular discomfort and improve sleep quality.
 Immersing oneself in one of the Azores’ thermal pools is expected to result in an overall sense of well-being.

 Notably, the waters from the public fountains scattered throughout Furnas village are believed to possess medicinal attributes.
-Ancient locals commonly assert that each fountain’s water has distinct healing properties, targeting specific ailments such as hangovers, stomach aches, and gastritis.
+Ancient locals commonly claim that each fountain’s water has distinct healing properties, targeting specific ailments such as hangovers, stomachaches, and gastritis.

 Personally, I didn’t have any particular issue to heal but it felt damn good! 🙂